 Members of the Consortium are curating and creating a wide range of resources, to provide toolkits and hubs of information to support staff and volunteers.
 At Hillcrest, they’re planning on using a range of existing IT to run webinars, advertising these on the intranet, email and the organisation’s Facebook page.

 Top tip: Webinars can be ‘micro’.
-Paul Hodgkinson at saha is planning on running short 15 minute webinars to cover specific, practical tips, alongside longer webinars to explain more complex concepts.
+A short 15 minute webinar could cover specific, practical tips, alongside longer webinars to explain more complex concepts.

 There’s a huge, recognised mental health challenge for everyone – working or not – in the current situation.
 Staff and volunteers working on the front line are suffering from understandable stress, anxiety and fear.
 Whilst those who have been furloughed may be socially isolated and anxious too.
 How do you support staff in such extreme circumstances?

 All charities are doing their best to support staff and volunteers.
 At the Church of Scotland, where many staff have been furloughed, Eleanor MacKenzie has created a hub of wellbeing resources.
 At Hillcrest, Wellbeing Wednesdays are being launched, based on the four pillars of wellbeing.
 Staff can drop into a range of webinars, which they can access from their phones.
 These will be recorded so they can be listened to again.

 Top tip: Both Eleanor MacKenzie from the Church of Scotland and Jacqui Campbell from Hillcrest recommend not tracking who is using wellbeing content.
 People won’t feel comfortable if they think they’re being monitored.